Siddharthbadal/SQL-Case-Studies-Data-Analysis/README.md

 	-	SalesAnalysisByRegion - Finding sales figues by region and top 25 customers in each region

 2. Shop Data - Answering multiple questions about a shpo online data.
-3. RetailDB - Analyzinf data of a online buy sell company that has multiple tables.
+3. RetailDB - Analyzing data of a online buy sell company that has multiple tables.
+4. Movies -  Data analysis of movies data with over 15 tables.